-Patient Care Continues Beyond Work at RemedyNow
+Patient Care that Extends Beyond Work at RemedyNow.

 RemedyNow encourages employees to make a difference in the lives of others, at work and beyond.
 The following blog entry is written by Nurse Practioner Kristin Wroblewski about how she shares her time and medical expertise beyond her RemedyNow patients.

 Each year dozens of medical professionals spend their time volunteering in a clinic in the southern most region in Belize known as the Toledo district.
 This area has the poorest population with the fewest resources available for the people.

 I have had the privilege of working with an organization that has spent the last 15+ years matching volunteers with people to serve this area known as Hillside Health International.
 Last month I made my third trip to the Toledo district.
 Each visit, I’m faced with new challenges and amazing people to meet.
 My main purpose of this trip is to lead a group of local college students to learn about medicine and the nurse practitioner profession.
 For many students, this is their first medical trip outside of the country.